inclusionAI/ABench/Actuary/README.md

 * Current SOTA models still struggle with our actuarial challenge benchmark, failing to reliably solve these problems.

 ## Data Structure
-The dataset contains evaluation benchmarks for physics problems, divided into two main parts:
+The dataset contains evaluation benchmarks for actuarial problems:
-* data/Phy_A_fixed_400.csv: Contains 400 physics problems covering a wide range of fields, with difficulty levels progressing from high school-level foundational questions to university-level physics competition challenges.
+* data/Actuary_500.csv: Contains 500 actuarial problems covering a wide range of fields, with difficulty levels ranging from university-level foundational questions to certificate-level actuarial competition challenges.
 This section serves as a fixed benchmark for consistent evaluation.

     **scheme**
     | mid | standard_question | standard_answer    |
     |----|----------|---------------------|